UA-ResearchComputing-HPC/hpc-documentation/docs/running_jobs/batch_jobs/batch_directives/index.md

 !!! warning "GPU options are per node"
     When using `--gres=gpu:N`, keep in mind that the total number of GPUs the job is allocated is `N` per node.

+<mark>GPUs are limited resources.</mark> Before requesting a GPU, please ensure that the program you intend to run is GPU-enabled and properly configured to utilize the GPU.

 GPUs are an optional resource that may be requested with the ```--gres``` directive.
 For an overview of the specific GPU resources available on each cluster, see our [resources page](../../../resources/compute_resources/#gpu-nodes).